SLH-DSA Overview

 FIPS 205 SLH-DSA

-FIPS 205 is the Stateless Hash-Based Digital Signature Algorithm (SLH-DSA), which was developed by the National Institute of Standards and Technology (NIST) to provide a quantum-resistant digital signature mechanism.
-FIPS 205 defines a method for digital signature generation that can be used for the protection of binary data (commonly called a message) and for the verification and validation of those digital signatures
+FIPS 205 is the Stateless Hash-Based Digital Signature Algorithm (SLH-DSA), developed by the National Institute of Standards and Technology (NIST) to offer a quantum-resistant digital signature mechanism.
+This standard outlines a method for generating digital signatures to protect binary data (commonly called a message) and to verify and validate these digital signatures effectively.

-The standard specifes the mathematical steps that need to be performed for key generation, signature generation, and signature verifcation.
+The standard specifies the mathematical procedures required for key generation, signature creation, and signature verification, ensuring robust security across various applications.

 Applications: